Cyclopentane

 Cyclopentane (also called C pentane) is a highly flammable alicyclic hydrocarbon with chemical formula C5H10 and CAS number 287-92-3, consisting of a ring of five carbon atoms each bonded with two hydrogen atoms above and below the plane.
-It occurs as a colorless liquid with a petrol-like odor.
-Its melting point is −94 °C and its boiling point is 49 °C. Cyclopentane is in the class of cycloalkanes, being alkanes that have one or more rings of carbon atoms.
+It is a colorless liquid with a petrol-like odor.
+Its freezing point is −94 °C and its boiling point is 49 °C. Cyclopentane is in the class of cycloalkanes, being alkanes that have one or more carbon rings.
 It is formed by cracking cyclohexane in the presence of alumina at a high temperature and pressure.

 It was first prepared in 1893 by the German chemist Johannes Wislicenus.

 Production, occurrence and use

 Cycloalkanes are formed by catalytic reforming.
-For example, when passed over a hot platinum surfact, 2-methylbutane converts into cyclopentane.
+For example, when passed over a hot platinum surface, 2-methylbutane converts into cyclopentane.

-Cyclopentane has found applications in various industries.
-As a volatile hydrocarbon it is an incidental component of some fuels and blowing agents.
-In recent years, cyclopentane has been used as a refrigerant to replace chlorofluorocarbons (CFCs) and hydrofluorocarbons (HFCs) as it does not deplete the ozone layer and has a much lower global warming potential than HFC refrigerants.
-Cyclopentane requires safety precautions to prevent leakage and ignition when used as a refrigerant as it is highly flammable.
+Cyclopentane is principally used as a blowing agent in the manufacture of polyurethane insulating foam, replacing ozone-depleting agents such as CFC-11 and HCFC-141b.
+While cyclopentane is not typically used as a refrigerant, it is common for domestic appliances that are insulated with cyclopentane-based foam, such as refrigerators and freezers, to be marked with cyclopentane warning labels due to its flammability.
+Cyclopentane is also used in the manufacture of synthetic resins and rubber adhesives.

+Cyclopentane is a minor component of automobile fuel, with its share in US gasoline varying between 0.2 and 1.6% in early 1990s and 0.1 to 1.7% in 2011.
+Its research and motor octane numbers are reported as 101 or 103 and 85 or 86 respectively.

+Multiple alkylated cyclopentane (MAC) lubricants, such as 1,3,4-tri-(2-octyldodecyl) cyclopentane, have low volatility and are used by NASA in space applications.

+Cyclopentane requires safety precautions to prevent leakage and ignition as it is both highly flammable and can also cause respiratory arrest when inhaled.

 Cyclopentane can be fluorinated to give compounds ranging from C5H9F to perfluorocyclopentane C5F10.
 Such species are conceivable refrigerants and specialty solvents.

 The cyclopentane ring is pervasive in natural products including many useful drugs.
 Examples include most steroids, prostaglandins, and some lipids.